SupportAbility Board of Directors

 Chairman of the Board

-Julie epitomizes the standards for which Supportability, currently given over a quarter-of-a-million dollars, exists.
+Julie epitomizes the standards for which Supportability, currently given over a million dollars, stands for.
 A woman of extraordinary courage, Julie suffered a stroke at the age of 15 which left her in a coma for five weeks and hospitalized for six months.
 She was literally incapable of doing anything; she did not even have a coughing reflex.
 Julie was not defeated, however.
 After endless hours and years of challenging physical therapy, she slowly, courageously worked to regain sight, speech, the ability to walk, read, and do things we normally take for granted.
 Julie went on to graduate with her class from Mater Dei in 1985 and USC with honors in 1989.
 She graduated with a B.A. in English.
 She went on to found SA after learning about non-profit organizations from her work with local organizations.

 After beginning SA Julie received the Clara Barton Spectrum Award by the O.C.
 Red Cross, Outstanding Women in Orange County by the We Give Thanks Foundation, the B of A Neighborhood Hero Award and was honored by Mater Dei High School with the Ring of Honor Award.